vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/1-create-an-eks-cluster/README.md

-# Step 4: Scale up TiDB cluster with TiDB Operator
+# Step 1: Create an EKS cluster

-The following steps will guide you through the process of creating an EKS cluster on AWS.
+The following steps guide you through the process of creating an EKS cluster on AWS, with the help of Pulumi IaC framework.
 It takes about **_30_** minutes to complete.

 1. Set up AWS CLI